meomun1/anonymous-survey-dapp/client/CLIENT_GUIDE.md

 # Anonymous Survey Client Project Guide

+> Note: This is a deep-dive guide.
+For day-to-day development, start with:
+> - Quickstart and APIs: see `client/CLIENT_README.md`
+> - Next.js routing and App Router concepts: see `client/NEXTJS_GUIDE.md`
+> - Backend endpoint reference (interactive): open Swagger at `/api-docs`

 ## 🎯 Project Overview

 This is the **frontend client application** for the Anonymous Survey System using blockchain and cryptographic techniques.
 It provides both **student interfaces** for anonymous survey participation and **admin interfaces** for survey management.